 JavaClassPath Specify resources that are specific to this job.

-Docbase A comma-separated list of docbase names for which you want to retrieve user and group information.
+Docbase A comma-separated list of docbase names for which you want to with the Documentum API.

 Username The user name that OmniGroupServer should use to authenticate with the Documentum API.